greeny277/updateDB/README.md

 temporary database is created and filled with data from the CSV file by using the COPY command.
 At last I use an Insert/Update query to merge both.

+For further questions consider viewing the git history or just send me a mail.

 Usage
 ---